ganman99/DataStructure-Examples/README.md

 Write a Java program that calculates a mathematical string received from the user.You must calculate your values either use tree or stack.
 You can use both of them.
 It’s up to you.
 Hint: You can use infix posVix or prefix expressions.

-These questions belong to Ahmet Cahit YAŞA
+These questions belong to Ahmet Cahit YAŞA.
-He is academician in Manisa Celal Bayar University
+He is academician in Manisa Celal Bayar University.